MicahSteinbrecher/GrapevineMobile/README.md

+Privacy Policy: When you use GrapevineMobile it will track your current location so that it can show you geographically relevent events.
+This information is not used for anything else and it is erased after each app session.
+GrapevineMobile does not store any other personally identifiable information.

+It uses your current location only for the apps expressed purpose, which is to show geographically relevant events.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).